 To restore the ligament, try to immobilize the affected area or stay away from weight-bearing substances for prevention.
 Use a brace to keep off the injured area.

 Immediate help is to ice the area.
-Use an ice pack or cold water for 10 to 15 minutes each time and repeat this after every 2-3 hours of waking up from injury.
-Don’t use ice directly to the skin; use an ice pack or wrap ice in a towel.
+Use an ice pack or cold water for 10 to 15 minutes and repeat this every 2-3 hours after waking up from injury.
+Don’t use ice directly on the skin; use an ice pack or wrap ice in a towel.